leinadalrus/tintagel-head/README.md

 Experimental project in creating a basic UI in Raylib 4.5 for the sake of Digital Signal Processing and Audio Streaming/Handling.
 _One side of me is like intralogue-ing on the idea I should just use ImGui, but the problem with ImGui is that it doesn't have Emscripten support for web-browser usage._

+I've come to an epiphany that I should possibly direct this project into creating an accessible kind of "Flash" and "ActionScript" alternative to what modern web browsers currently offer.
+I hope I can garner more help and create a headless API for the project.

 ##### Why not Yew and Tauri?
 _Yew and Tauri for Rust would also work really well, but it's the fact in which there's so much magic happening within Yew and Tauri that I won't be able to pull off what I need to do.
 <br>